malkaviano/coc-model/README.md

 - Avoid to the maximum primitive types;
 - Where specified by the book for the player to choose or roll, the software will make a random choice;

-Exceptions:
-- New Age rule (round down, following the system philosophy):
-  - Age 80 - 45% of the current value of STR, CON and DEX
-  - Age 70 - 65% of the current value of STR, CON and DEX
-  - Age 60 - 85% of the current value of STR, CON and DEX
-  - Age 50 - 90% of the current value of STR, CON and DEX
-  - Age 40 - 95% of the current value of STR, CON and DEX

 Optional:
 - New Age rule for EDU improvement (RandomHumanAgingEffectOnEducation).
 It cannot go above 99:
   - Age 80's: +5D10